hariacharya7/PersonalFinanceTracking/README.md

 After preview of different random UI designs, I have something in my brain but won't be wasting my time creating the design, let's jump directly to creating the app.
 UI can be improved later on.

+<b> Starting the Project </b>

+Open a direcotory on your system and create a new folder. run CMD ( In windows ) and type the command "flutter create your_app_name_here ". and execute it. use cd command to change your directory to the your_app_name_here directory and execute the command "code ." this will open your project in VS code.